Weekly Book Discussion Group

 The Holy Trinity Book Discussion Group is currently meeting virtually via Zoom on Thursdays from 7:15pm to 8:45pm.
 For more information and Zoom particulars, please contact Bob Stewart grobertstewart1@mac.com.

-Next Book for Discussion
+Next Book Discussion